DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 the Banner Oracle DB.

 The steps involve building a Data Flow item in a Data Flow Task (which must already be present in the Control Flow).
-This assumes that the source (ADO .NET for Banner) and target connection manager
+This assumes that the source (ADO .NET for Banner) and target connection managers (OLEDB for SQL Server) have already been set up

 ## 1. Setup Source data